-All staff are aware of indicators which may signal that children are at risk from or involved with serious violent crime.
-These may include increased absence from school, a change in friendships or relationships with older individuals or groups, a significant decline in performance, signs of selfharm or a significant change in well-being, or signs of assault or unexplained injuries.
+All staff are aware of the risk factors and indicators which may signal that children are at risk from or involved with serious violent crime.
+These may include increased absence from school, a change in friendships or relationships with older individuals or groups, a significant decline in performance, signs of self-harm or a significant change in well-being, or signs of assault or unexplained injuries.
 Unexplained gifts or new possessions could also indicate that a child has been approached by, or is involved with, individuals associated with criminal networks or gangs.